Experimentation is the Key! February 28 2014, 0 Comments

 Right now experimenting is the key as my instincts are to follow the action.
 My automatic digital camera doesn't allow for manual focus which I'm accustomed to using the lens to do the work not the camera.
 I'm sure I could go out and get a different camera & lens, but when you are saving for college it's not a valid expense -- YET!

 My goal is for a weekly expedition to test out my camera.
-I will feature a photo or photos, depending on how I do, every Friday.
 I have no real area of expertise I will just shoot what strikes me that week.
 This week I didn't have to travel to far because our tree out front was calling to me.

 As I write about my love for photography a childhood memory struck me, actually a Christmas gift I received back in elementary school -- a camera.
 I loved that camera.
 I remember waiting for the square photos to be mailed to me.
 You never knew what you would be getting it was always a surprise, sometimes good sometimes not so good.
 As a 5th grader back then it was hard to keep up that hobby as film costs were over my income level at the time.
 By the time I got to middle school my camera began to build up with dust. :'-(